Geeta200/DEMO-REPO/README.md

 # Demo

 Some description!
 Information about the alarms.
-Smoke and Heat alarms.
+Smoke and Heat alarms!